 “The Obama and Romney campaigns have secretly negotiated a detailed contract that dictates many of the terms of the 2012 presidential debates.
 This includes who gets to participate, as well as the topics raised during the debates.”
 Democracy Now!

-Real issues are not discussed, the audiences are pre screened along with the questions and the participants are not allowed to ask follow up questions and just in case anyone’s tries their microphones are cut off as soon as their prescreened question is asked.
+Real issues are not discussed, the audiences are pre-screened along with the questions, the participants are not allowed to ask follow up questions, and just in case anyone’s tries their microphones are cut off as soon as their pre-screened question is asked.
 Nothing of merit is discussed by either political candidate.

-On another note I’m not sure if many of us realize the Green Party nominee Jill Stein and her running mate, activist Cheri Honkala, were arrested outside the debates and handcuffed to chairs for 8 hours.
+In the last presidential election I voted for Jill Stein, the Green Party Candidate, even though I knew she didn’t have a snowball’s chance in hell of winning.
+The system is set up to make sure of that.
+Not sure how many people realize this, but Jill Stein and her running mate, activist Cheri Honkala, were arrested outside the debates and handcuffed to chairs for 8 hours.
 They’d met all the requirements to participate in the debates and because they demanded their rights were arrested.
 Police state anyone?

-All real change has always come from grass roots movements: Labor party, Suffragettes, Civil Rights, Women’s Rights.
-These movements put pressure on the powers that be to make change.
+It’s now impossible to make change within in the system besides all real change has always come from civil disobedience and grass roots movements: Abolitionists, Labor, Suffragettes, Civil Rights, Women’s Rights, etc. These movements put pressure on the powers that be to make change.
 Gandhi did not defeat the British Empire by sitting on the couch, signing petitions or posting on Facebook.
 He put his body in front of the machine.
 We must all stand up against the tyranny that has befallen our country.
 They must fear us in order for anything to change.